 Spring Ring Clasp

 Spring ring clasps are round with a spring-loaded lever that, when pulled back, opens the clasp, and closes when the lever is released.
 Generally, spring ring clasps are very secure but can sometimes be tricky to secure with one hand.

 One of the most widely used jewelry clasps is the lobster clasp.
 The clasp resembles a lobster claw and has a lever on one side that opens the clasp when pulled and closes when released.
 Lobster clasps come in a variety of shapes and sizes, and are generally considered a very secure jewelry clasp.

 One of the easier clasps to secure by yourself is the toggle clasp.
 The toggle clasp has a bar on one end of the jewelry piece and a circle on the other end.
 To secure, simply pull the bar vertically through the circle and turn to a horizontal position once it’s through the circle.

 Another jewelry clasp that is considered easy to secure by yourself is the bolo clasp.
 The bolo is usually a sturdy bead that holds the end of the bracelet or necklace together.
 To secure a bolo clasp, simply slide the bolo to tighten the piece of jewelry to a comfortable fit.
 This clasp allows you to adjust jewelry to fit you perfectly each time.

-If you have questions or concerns about the different types of jewelry clasps, one of our jewelry experts would be happy to assist you.
-Call 1.800.642.4438 during store hours to speak with one of our friendly and knowledgeable sales associates.
+If you need help picking out the perfect piece of jewelry, one of our experts would be happy to assist you.
+Stop into our store or text or call 402.391.0400 during store hours to speak with one of our friendly and knowledgeable sales associates.